Hardziyevich/specific-group/practice/doc/microservice/task1.md

 # Microservice

-Learn how to develop microservices.
+Learn how to develop microservices with:

+Learn microservices with Spring Boot - 2nd Edition.
+A Practical Approach to RESTful Services Using an Event-Driven Architecture, Cloud-Native Patterns, and Containerization.

 Check out: https://github.com/Book-Microservices-v2